jshaw990/py_imsa_analysis/data/README.md

 # /data

-.CSV file for each event.
+.csv file for each event.

 ## 2023 Schedule
 1. Daytona 24